Beijing (CNN) -- Sixteen people have been killed in violence in China's volatile western region of Xinjiang, state media reported Monday.

 In the clash that ensued, two police officers died and 14 "gang members" were shot and killed, Tianshan reported.

-It's the latest outbreak of deadly unrest in Xinjiang, a large, resource-rich region that is home to the Uyghurs, a Turkic-speaking, predominantly Muslim ethnic group.
+Deadly unrest frequently breaks out in Xinjiang, a large, resource-rich region that is home to the Uyghurs, a Turkic-speaking, predominantly Muslim ethnic group.

-The arrival in Xinjiang of waves of Han Chinese people over the decades has fueled tensions with the Uyghurs.
+The arrival of waves of Han Chinese people over the decades has fueled tensions with the Uyghurs.
 Chinese authorities have cracked down heavily on violence involving Uyghurs, deepening resentment.

-The details of violent encounters in Xinjiang often remain murky.
+The details of violent clashes in Xinjiang often remain murky.
 Uyghur diaspora groups, like the World Uyghur Congress, have criticized the Chinese government for the lack of transparency over such events.

 Chinese authorities have blamed Uyghurs for a vehicle attack in Beijing's Tiananmen Square in October that killed five people -- including the three in the vehicle -- and wounded 40 others.

 Xinjiang's worst violence in decades took place in July 2009, when rioting in the capital, Urumqi, between Uyghurs and Han Chinese killed some 200 people and injured 1,700.
 That unrest was followed by a crackdown by security forces.